NYC Buyer’s Guide

 At Trig Realty, we look forward to sharing our knowledge and experience with you.
 The “TRIG APPROACH” to real estate means helping to get you ready to purchase your property, whether a co-op or condominium.

-Your agent will guide you to complete the following:
+Your agent will guide you to complete the following

 2.REBNY (Real Estate Board of New York) Financial Statement